ashu17188/fastapi_tutorial/README.md

 # Introduction

-This project is Rest api development and AI/ML model deployment on cloud.
+This project for AI/ML model deployment on cloud using Fastapi Rest endpoints.

 ## Install dependencies